aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/shading/_index.md

 ---
 title: Shading
 second_title: Aspose.Words for .NET API Reference
-description: Returns a Shadingaspose.words/shading/ object that refers to the shading formatting for the paragraph.
+description: Returns a Shading object that refers to the shading formatting for the paragraph.
 type: docs
 weight: 270
 url: /net/aspose.words/paragraphformat/shading/